FAMILIES

 Crib

-Babies should sleep in an approved sleeping surface such a crib or play-n-play with a firm, flat surface, with no extra items such as bumpers, blankets, or toys.
+Babies should sleep in an approved sleeping space such as a crib or Pack ‘N Play with a firm, flat surface, with no extra items such as bumpers, blankets, or toys.

 Hot Car Safety